aimug-org/austin_langchain/README.md

 **Community Call**
 Planning and review for our events, followed by an open forum.
 Every Thursday from 2-3 PM Central - [meet.aimug.org](https://meet.aimug.org/session/1b5321b1-e360-4b4a-bc33-9307dc4782de)

----

-### 🤝 Get Involved
+## 🤝 Get Involved

 - **Meetups**: Join our in-person sessions filled with knowledge sharing, vibrant discussions, and hands-on experiences.
 - **Online Forums**: Can't make it in person?
 No worries!
 Our digital platforms are buzzing with discussions, resources, and collaborative projects.
 - **Projects**: Dive into our ongoing projects or start your own.
 Our community is ready to support and collaborate with you.

----

-### 📣 Stay Connected
+## 📣 Stay Connected

 - **Discord**: Join our AI-powered discourse, voice sessions, and brainstorming marathons. [https://discord.com/invite/fjQfpwcsZX](https://discord.gg/fjQfpwcsZX)
 - **MeetUp**: Connect with us for in-person and remote sessions.
 [MeetUp](https://www.meetup.com/austin-langchain-ai-group/)
 - **YouTube**: Check out and share learning sessions hosted by our members.
 [YouTube](https://www.youtube.com/channel/UC03IXA4KU6hOQ_3YPTbS0ig)
 - **Twitter**: Stay updated with quick insights and news. [@AustinLangChain](https://twitter.com/AustinLangChain)

----

 Embrace the future, one line of code at a time.
-Every idea, every contribution, helps shape what the AI Middleware Users Group is and will become.
+Every idea, every contribution helps shape what the AI Middleware Users Group is and will become.

 Happy learning! 🚀🌟

 ---

 👥 **Austin LangChain Core Team**

----